Can LLMs Make (Personalized) Access Control Decisions?: Results and Findings

-We further investigated the reasons users provided for agreeing or disagreeing with the LLM, and report them in Table~\ref{tab:llm_agreement_reasons_by_combo}.
-In cases where both the user and the LLM agreed, the most common reason for positive feedback was that the LLM considered the user's personal preferences, followed by the LLM considering the app's functionality.
-The most often given reason for positive feedback on tasks where the initial decision was that the LLM considered app details, indicating that users might not have been aware of relevant information when making their decision.
-The most cited reason for negative feedback was that the LLM did \textit{not} consider personal preferences, indicating gaps in user intent, what they expressed in their privacy statement, and the LLM interpretation of it.
+The reasons users provided for their (dis-)agreement with LLM decisions are reported in Table~\ref{tab:llm_agreement_reasons_by_combo}.
+When LLM and user initially agreed, the most common reason for positive feedback was that the LLM considered the user's personal preferences---highlighting the importance that users put on personalization---followed by the LLM considering the app's functionality.
+In cases of initial disagreement, the LLM considering app details was the most common reason for positive feedback, indicating that users might not have been aware of relevant information when making their decision, while \textit{not} considering personal preferences was the most common negative feedback, indicating gaps in user intent, what they expressed in their privacy statement, and the LLM interpretation of it.